 It is recommended that you meet with your advisors for the first time early in your first semester at the College to discuss goals and to begin long-term planning for your degree program.
 At a minimum, you will meet with your advisor each semester prior to registering for the following semester’s classes.
 You will also need to meet with your advisor any time you want to make changes to your schedule during a semester (drop/add/withdraw).

 - If you are interested in changing degree programs you need to meet with an academic advisor to fill out a Change of Program form.

 - If you are staying within the same discipline, such as changing from the Criminal Justice A.S. to the A.A.S., you can meet with your current academic advisor to make the change.
 Otherwise, you should make an appointment with someone from Student Success to assist you with the change.
 It is important to understand how any courses you have already taken will fit into the new degree program, as well as understand the impact of the change in academic goals.
 Sometimes, there are also financial aid considerations that need to be discussed.

 Contacting an Advisor

 Academic advisement is available for you even if you do not take classes on the main campus.
-You can always contact your advisor via phone or email.
-Also, an advisor from the Student Success and Advisement office holds office hours at each Extension Center several times during the semester.
+You can always contact your advisor by phone or email.
+You can also make appointments with your academic advisor in Starfish.